cdalzell/spark-timeseries/src/test/resources/datafiles/DATAFILES.md

 ## Yahoo Finance Historical Data

-Retrieved From Yahoo Finance at 7:30pm ET on 7/29/15, saved as YHOO.csv
+Daily YHOO quotes retrieved from Yahoo Finance on 7/29/15, saved as YHOO.csv
+Daily MSFT quotes retrieved from Yahoo Finance on 9/16/15, saved as MSFT.csv